perryr16/lake-line-client/README.md

 # Getting Started
 To start the server run `$ npm start`
 You will also need the back end api server running.
-See the repo [here](https://github.com/perryr16/lake_line)
+See the repo [here](https://github.com/perryr16/lake_line) for details on getting started

 visit localhost:3000